 If you have the equipment, facilities, or classes that are geared toward children and youth, your facility could host a parents’ night out.
 You could market this to members only or charge members a discounted price if you open it to the community.

-Your facility could have a schedule of kid-friendly activities like sport and fitness activities, movies, food, or open gym.
+Your facility could have a schedule of kid-friendly activities like sport and fitness activities, movies, food, or an open gym.
 You will obviously need to generate enough revenue to pay for the staffing, materials, and supplies, but this could be a good revenue generation opportunity.

 #20 – January Resolution Party